RTEMS/rtems-docs/eng/fv/methodology.rst

   and do not alter the possible behaviors of the model in any way.

 With Promela, there are a number of different ways to do systematic negation.
-The precise approach adopted depends the nature of the models, and more details can be found in the RTEMS Formal Models Guide Appendix in this document.
+The precise approach adopted depends on the nature of the models, and more details can be found in the RTEMS Formal Models Guide Appendix in this document.